Intevation/intelmq-fody-backend/events_api/README.md

 ```sh
 python3 -m events_api.events_api --example-conf
 ```
-There must be a database user which can read from the eventdb.
-If there is none yet, you can create one with something like:
+There must be a database user which can read from the eventdb If there is none yet, you can create one with something like:

 ```sh